lmartanovic/PGP-RayTracer/README.txt

  version).
 It's development is a part of a course project for PGP course at BUT Brno.

- Vector class implemented so far (see TODO for rough prject roadmap).
+ Vector and Ray classes implemented so far (see TODO for rough prject roadmap).

 -------------------------------------------------------------------------------
  This software is not copyrighted.